 Additionally, having two mounting points eliminates the need for a spreader bar.
 The spreader bars on single hook swings range from 7 to 10 pounds.
 For me, when I am trying to relax, just the idea of having this heavy bar over my head makes me a little tense.
-I like knowing that if I have messed up and installed my swing poorly, I am not going to pay for it by getting whacked by a steel bar.
+I like knowing that if I have messed up and installed it poorly, I am not going to pay for it by getting whacked by a steel bar.
 So for me, a dual hook is the only way to go.

 If you are looking for creative options on how you can install your sex swing, the dual hook is the winner.
 I recently posted an article on 7 ways to install a sex swing.
-Of those, all 7 ways work with a dual hook swing, and only three are compatible with a single hook.
+Of those, all 7 ways work with a dual hook, and only three are compatible with a single hook.
 So for installation options, a dual hook in the clear winner.
 The obvious downside to this is that you are required to have 2 mounting points and if you are screwing into your ceiling and afraid of your mother-in-law asking why you have hooks in your ceiling, 1 is easier to hide than 2.

 Single Hook Swings

 A single hook does have a couple of advantages over a dual hook swing.
-Depending on your needs, this could be the swing for you.
+Depending on your needs, this could be what for you.

 A single hook can be made into a spinning swing.
-Some single hooks come as spinning swings while others can be made to spin by adding a swivel hook.
-Spinning adds a little fun to your sex swing but is only available in single hook swings.
+Some single hooks come as spinners while others can be made to spin by adding a swivel hook.
+Spinning adds a little fun and is only available in single hook swings.
 In my experience and talking to customers, this is more of a novelty feature that has limited practical use.
+People love the idea, but in reality it is not used that often.

 Single Mounting Point